-Speakers are a piece of crucial equipment in every DJ setup.
+Speakers are a crucial piece of equipment in every DJ setup.
 Speakers can easily make or break your set, and you need to find speakers that will produce quality sound.
 However, with all the options available, you need to ensure that you are making the right choice.

 Whether you are a home DJ, club DJ, wedding DJ, or mobile DJ, this article will guide you on what to look for when choosing DJ speakers that will work for you.